 There is one additional rare species of falcon that has possibly been spotted in Texas, the Collared Forest-falcon.
 It did not make this list because it’s not common enough in the state and you’ll likely never spot one in the wild.

 With that being said, let’s get to the list of Texas falcons!

 Wingspan: 20.1-24.0 in

 The American Kestrel is North America’s smallest falcon, but don’t let that fool you.
 Kestrels are fierce predators that can take down other birds as big or bigger than they are, such as Northern Flickers.
 They primarily feed on insects and invertebrates, but also eat small mammals and other birds.
-They can be found throughout Colorado all year, however some kestrels that live further south may migrate north to breed.
+They can be found throughout Texas all year, however some kestrels that live further south may migrate north to breed.